Guide to Breast Reconstructive Surgery

 This technique uses the body’s own tissue to reconstruct the shape of the breast.

 This tissue most often comes from either the belly, back, buttocks, or inner thigh areas, and can consist of skin, fat, and sometimes muscle.
-Because it is more complex procedure than implant reconstruction, it takes longer and involves a lengthier recovery period.
+Because it is a more complex procedure than implant reconstruction, it takes longer and involves a lengthier recovery period.
 However, unlike implant reconstruction, flap reconstruction will last a lifetime.
 It will also feel very natural.

 Implant Reconstruction